 The torso appearances of bodybuilders and powerlifters (some considered strongmen) are noticeably different.
 Bodybuilders typically pay attention to their body fat percentages and, consequently, don’t have large guts.
 A larger gut is counterproductive to their goals or toned symmetrical physiques.

-Difference #2: Muscle Proportions Between Powerlifter Physique vs Bodybuilder Physique
+Difference #2: Muscle Proportions Between Powerlifter Physique & Bodybuilder Physique

 The bodybuilder would also have the tapered V shape due to the Adonis index—broad shoulders and narrow waist.
-It is common for bodybuilders with the proper training to overcome bad shoulder genetics, bad chest genetics, bad ab genetics and grow massively.
+With proper training, bodybuilders can often overcome bad shoulder, bad chest, and bad ab genetics to achieve significant growth.

 Because powerlifters are judged on their performance on the 3 big lifts—deadlifts, back squats, and bench presses, their bodies will adapt to the stresses to handle this.
 This implies that the muscles that are recruited in these 3 will be developed and larger.
 The body will be conditioned to be a machine that handles these exercises efficiently.